Physostigma venenosum: Historical uses

 The people of Old Calabar in present-day Nigeria used Calabar beans or 'E-ser-e' as an ordeal poison, and administered them to persons accused of witchcraft or other crimes.
 It was considered to affect only the guilty; if a person accused of a crime ingested the beans without dying, they were considered innocent.
 A form of dueling with the seeds was also practiced, in which the two opponents divided a bean, each eating one half; this quantity has been known to kill both adversaries.
 Although highly poisonous, the bean has nothing in external aspect, taste, or smell to distinguish it from any harmless leguminous seed, and disastrous effects have resulted from its being incautiously left in the way of children.
 The beans were first introduced into Britain in the year 1840, but the plant was not accurately described until 1861, and its physiological effects were investigated in 1863 by Sir Thomas Richard Fraser.
 The bean usually contains a little more than 1% alkaloid content.
 Two of these alkaloids have been identified, one called calabarine with atropine-like effects, and the other, the drug physostigmine (with the opposite effect), used in the treatment of glaucoma, anticholinergic syndrome, myasthenia gravis, and delayed gastric emptying.

 The Greenland Street poisonings

 In August 1864, at least forty-six children aged between two and ten years old were admitted to the Southern hospital in Liverpool suffering from severe vomiting and abdominal pain.
 Doctors were able to establish that the children had consumed the Calabar bean in varying quantities after opening sacks of rubbish that had been deposited on waste ground between Greenland Street and New Bird Street.
 The sacks had been removed from the barque ship Commodore, which had recently arrived in the Queen's Dock Basin from West Africa.
 A six-year-old boy named Michael Russell, having eaten at least six of the beans, died ten minutes after arriving at the hospital.
-At the inquest, the coroner ordered that three shillings (equivalent to 15 pence in 2025) from the poor box was to be given to the parents of the deceased child.
+At the inquest, the coroner ordered that three shillings — — from the poor box was to be given to the parents of the deceased child.